python/cpython/Doc/library/configparser.rst

    >>> config['bitbucket.org']['ForwardX11']
    'yes'

-As we can see above, the API is pretty straight forward.
+As we can see above, the API is pretty straightforward.
 The only bit of magic involves the ``DEFAULT`` section which provides default values for all other sections [1]_.
-Another thing to note is that keys in sections are case-insensitive so they're stored in lowercase [1]_.
+Note also that keys in sections are case-insensitive and stored in lowercase [1]_.

 Supported Datatypes